top of page

 As the sun moves through the Human Design body graph, each of the 64 Gates activates for roughly 5 to 6 days.
 This is called the transit field — and it quietly shapes the quality of collective energy throughout the year.
 A calm introduction to what transits are, how they interact with your chart, and what it looks like to pay attention to them over time.

-The Emotional Center: A Journey from Conditioning to Clarity
+Open Emotional Center: A Journey from Conditioning to Awareness

 Heart Center in Human Design: The Power of Will and Self-Esteem